tonitert/DuelsCombo/docs/flags.md

 * **projectile-velocity-multiplier**: Multiplier for the velocity of the shot projectile.
 Data type: double
 * **projectile-explosion-size**: Size of the explosion created when the projectile hits an obstacle.
 If set to 0, no explosion will be created.
 Data type: double
 * **projectile-explosion-destroy-blocks**: Whether to make the projectile explosion destroy blocks.
 Data type: bool
-* **projectile-push-amount** Amount of pushing force to apply to the hit entity, when this item shoots a projectile.
+* **projectile-push-amount**: Amount of pushing force to apply to the hit entity, when this item shoots a projectile.
 Data type: double
-* **projectile-direction-randomness-multiplier** Multiplier for the direction randomness Minecraft adds to bows by default.
+* **projectile-direction-randomness-multiplier**: Multiplier for the direction randomness Minecraft adds to bows by default.
 Data type: double
+* **projectile-trail-particle**: Sets a particle to use as the projectile's trail.
+All available types can be found [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html).
+Data type: string
+*